raketenronny1/src/README.md

 ### Phase 4 – Feature interpretation

-Interpret the trained model by plotting LDA coefficients for the selected wavenumbers.
+Interpret the trained model by plotting LDA coefficients for the selected wavenumbers and generating mean spectra visualisations.
+Statistical p-value calculations were removed to streamline the phase.

 ```matlab
 run('src/run_phase4_feature_interpretation.m')